SHxKenzuto/inventoryLeap/README.md

 # inventoryLeap
 A bukkit plugin for Minecraft that lets you restore a player inventory after their death.
-Every time a player dies, their inventory is saved insidet heir own file so that it can be restored even after a reboot of the server.
+Every time a player dies, their last inventory is saved inside their own file so that it can be restored even after a reboot of the server.